hometoolslatex › cvtex

 Getting expert fonts

-XƎTeX gives the best results with expert fonts such as those based on OpenType technology.
+XƎTEX gives the best results with expert fonts such as those based on OpenType technology.
 Most of them can be purchased from digital foundries, but Mac OS comes bundled with a number of excellent fonts with expert features (e.g. Hoefler Text, Optima, Skia, Apple Chancery, Zapfino).
 More free OpenType fonts are available on the net.
-Check out for example the Gentium, Charis SIL and Doulos SIL fonts from SIL, Cardo by David J. Perry, the free fonts designed by Jos Buivenga (the creator of Fontin), this collection of professional quality fonts selected by Vitaly Friedman or the amazing Font Squirrel.
+Check out for example the Gentium, Charis SIL and Doulos SIL fonts from SIL, Cardo by David J. Perry, the free fonts designed by Jos Buivenga (the creator of Fontin), or the amazing Font Squirrel.

 Disclaimer